 Forced to learn lessons after their very long wars with the Messenians, and illuminated by the laws of Lycurgus, the Spartans proceeded to build an army-camp nation.
-It was the knowledge of the power of subversion of the enemy and having been about to fall into their hands which made Sparta what later came to be.
+It was the knowledge of the power of subversion of the enemy and having been about to fall into their hands what made Sparta.
 It was the paranoia of security, the distrust of the submitted peoples, what wrought Sparta over other Hellenic states and made them surrender to Lycurgus.
-As the Spartans were obsessed that their subjects, much more numerous, might rebel against their authority again, they chose to harden themselves and raise a new type of man under an authoritarian, totalitarian, militaristic, incorruptible and unquestionable power that they should obey blindly.
+As the Spartans were obsessed that their subjects, much more numerous, might rebel against their authority, they chose to harden themselves and raise a new type of man under an authoritarian, totalitarian, militaristic, incorruptible and unquestionable power that they should obey blindly.
 Thereafter, the laws of Lycurgus acquired their greatest splendor.
 This was the period from which Sparta was unique in Hellas, the period in which "something changed," the time when the people of Sparta, quietly and discreetly, suffered the strangest of transformations.